-The course provides you with opportunities to test your understanding of the subject informally before you complete the formal assessments that count towards your final mark.
-Each module normally contains at least one piece of practice or 'formative' assessment for which you receive feedback from your tutor.
-Practice assessments are developmental and any grades you receive for them do not count towards your module mark.
+The course provides you with opportunities to test your understanding of the subject informally before completing the formal assessments that count towards your final mark.
+Each module typically contains at least one piece of practice or 'formative' assessment for which you receive feedback from your tutor.
+Practice assessments are developmental, and any grades you receive for them do not count towards your module mark.

 There is a formal or 'summative' assessment at the end of each module.
 Assessment methods include written examinations and a range of coursework assessments such as essays, reports, portfolios, performance, presentations and your final year major project.
 The grades from formal assessments count towards your module mark.